szelongq/tp/docs/DeveloperGuide.md

     7. Test case: `pay all`
         Expected: All employees should be paid.
 Any employees that were not being owed payment should have their names printed in the bottom section of the command panel as being skipped.

+### Importing from an external .csv file

+1. Importing data from a csv file.

+    1. Prerequisites: Ensure that a csv file with the compulsory fields present, and valid data exists.
+In this section, this file will be referred to as "toBeImported.csv"

+    2. Test case: `import /fileNotExist.csv`<br>
+        Expected: An error message is returned.

+    3. Test case: `import /toBeImported.csv`
+        Expected: A message indicating a successful import is returned.